Buffalo School Superintendent Pamela Brown said Friday that she is ready to leave her post.

 Brown took no questions.

-She reiterated a number of achievements she felt the district has made under her two-year tenure.
+She reiterated a number of achievements she felt the district has made during her two-year tenure.

 “Despite all this progress,” she said, “it is clear that a segment of the School Board desires new leadership.
 Therefore, I am hopeful that we will be able to reach an amicable agreement that will ensure a smooth, fair and civil transition.”